TingheZhang/m6A-BERT/README.md

 --pval_cutoff 0.05 --min_n_motif 3 --align_all_ties --save_file_dir $MOTIF_PATH --verbose --data_name $DATASET --do_plot --vis_task $TASK
 ```

-if users want to find the motif based on all set (inlcude training set , test set, validation set), they have to Calculate attention/attribution scores for all three set one by one
+if users want to find the motif based on all set (inlcude training set , test set, validation set), they have to calculate attention/attribution scores for all three set one by one
-Then they can motif based on all set by changing the DATASET :
+Then they can motif based on all set by changing the value of DATASET :
 > export DATASET=all